 Since the play’s opening night on Sept.
-16, audiences and critics alike have responded positively to the show, which was nominated for a Tony Award and won a Pulitzer Prize.
+16, audiences and alike have responded positively to the show, which was nominated for a Tony Award and won a Pulitzer Prize.
 The innovative spin that PlayMakers has created has contributed to its success.

 “I don’t like convention,” said director Shishir Kurup.
 “I never have.
 I like audiences coming into a space already in motion.”